shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

-# Structure II: Elements
+# Structure Elements

-Coincidence are bad in story
+- Coincidence are bad in story

-Show a little details that can paint a greander picture.
+- Show a little details that can paint a grander picture.

-explanation is not as fun as phenomena itself.
+- Explanation is not as fun as phenomena itself.

+## Elements

 **Seeding**
 Spreading tiny bits of exposition